It's okay to 'follow idols' with your own money, but it's okay to waste money given by your parents!

 There are many controversial opinions about whether to spend money to "follow idols" or to use that money for charity after the article Going abroad to "follow idols", is it a waste of money or not? posted on Tuoi Tre Online.

-What's wrong with money for your hobbies?
+What's wrong with money for your own interests?

 A reader with the cute nickname White Bear shared his opinion: "It's not for nothing that people say "don't teach the rich how to spend money".
-Most of those who go abroad to see shows and concerts many times are from well-off families and earn their own money.
+Most of the people who go abroad to see shows and concerts many times are from well-off families and earn their own money.
 That's not wrong, but it's condemned as a waste of money.

 Reader Yuan Parker commented that "following idols" with your own money is okay, but wasting money given by your parents is.